 1910 — IMA adopted a logo with the head of a hawk on a gear wheel.
 This logo was approved by the Iowa General Assembly as the legal emblem for goods manufactured in Iowa.

 1911 — Iowa manufacturers became concerned about the need for an inexpensive insurance plan benefiting employees.
-The first Iowa Workers’ Compensation law was passed, largely because of IMA’s efforts.
+The first Iowa Workers’ Compensation law was passed in 1913, largely because of IMA’s efforts.
 Key provisions of the law have been nationally recognized for making Iowa’s Workers’ Compensation one of the nation’s most cost-effective and efficient laws.

 IMA leaders formed an insurance company, Employers Mutual Casualty Company, to provide workers compensation insurance coverage, which was unavailable at the time.

 1947 — IMA led the battle to enact Iowa’s right-to-work law.
 This issue gained national exposure after IMA leaders informed U.S. Sen. Robert Taft and Congressman Fred Hartly that the pending Taft-Hardly Act jeopardized the continuation of state right-to-work laws.
 A special provision was included in the federal law to allow states to write and maintain state right-to-work laws without preemption.

 1950s — IMA was instrumental in the establishment of the Iowa Development Commission, the forerunner of today’s Iowa Department of Economic Development.
 IMA volunteer leaders and past presidents served on the commission, providing guidance and stability in its early years.